-Government Research Contract and Grant Revenue.
-In the periods presented in this report, substantially all of our revenue was derived from research and development contracts with and grants from the U.S. government.
+Revenue from Research Contracts and Other Grants.
+In the periods presented in this report, substantially all of our revenue was derived from our former research and development contracts with and grants from the U.S. government.
 As of December 31, 2014, we had completed all development activities under our contracts with the U.S. government.
 We recognize revenue from U.S. government research contracts and grants during the period in which the related expenses are incurred and present such revenue and related expenses on a gross basis in the unaudited condensed consolidated financial statements.
 Our government contracts are subject to government audits, which may result in catch-up adjustments.

-We defer recognition of non-refundable up-front fees if we have continuing performance obligations when the technology, right, product or service conveyed in conjunction with the non-refundable fee has no utility to the licensee that is separate and independent of our performance under the other elements of the arrangement.
+If a technology, right, product or service is separate and independent of our performance under other elements of an arrangement, we defer recognition of non-refundable up-front fees if we have continuing performance obligations when the technology, right, product or service conveyed in conjunction with the non-refundable fee has no utility to the licensee.
 In addition, if we have continuing involvement through research and development services that are required because of our know-how or because the services can only be performed by us, such up-front fees are deferred and recognized over the period of continuing involvement.
-As of March 31, 2015, we had deferred revenue of \$3.4 million, which primarily represents up-front fees which we will recognize as revenue upon settlement of certain obligation contingencies.
+As of September 30, 2015, we had deferred revenue of \$3.3 million, which represents up-front fees which we may recognize as revenue upon settlement of certain obligations.